 As the blue lantern ambassador for Light the Night 2022, Emma reflected on what Light the Night means to her.

 “I think [Light the Night] celebrates the fact that there are so many people that are there for you during one of the worst periods of your life,” Emma said.

 “Whether you're the person going through blood cancer, it's your job to look after someone who goes through blood cancer, or a loved one that has gone through blood cancer, an event like [this] makes you realise there's a lot of other people going through something similar.
 You don't feel so alone.

-Emma is proud to not only represent those who directly support a loved one with a blood cancer, but every other stakeholder that each play a crucial role in someone’s blood cancer journey.
+Emma is proud to represent not only those who directly support a loved one with a blood cancer, but every other stakeholder that each play a crucial role in someone’s blood cancer journey.

-"I want to represent those people who support people with blood cancer.
+"I wanted to represent those people who support people with blood cancer.
 Not only the family and friends of those suffering from blood cancer, but the doctors, the nurses, the scientists, the professional healthcare workers, and the operational health care workers who are all really there to support that person through, their diagnosis, their treatment, and their recovery.”